Camp Euclid - A Mathematics Research Camp

 Camp Euclid is a mind-tingling mathematics research program for middle school and high school students.
 Participants will encounter solution-defying math problems (which have never been solved before).
 Mull over and grapple with tantalizingly difficult math problems within a circle of fellow researchers . . . .

-You must be a middle school or high school student, 13 - 18-years-old, to participate.
+You must be a middle school or high school student (possibly a just-graduated senior) 13 - 19-years-old, to participate.

 You will be assigned to a small group of other participants during the application process.
-Mentors will help group members to work together.
+Camp mentors will help group members to work together.

-(A mentor is a cross between a peer counselor and a tutor.)
+(A mentor is a cross between a peer counselor and a tutor.
+See more about our mentors below.)

 Friends may request to be assigned to the same group during the application process.